cvj3/cs4740_proj2/README.md

 in action on our local test set.

 Once these flags are set, save the file, and run "python test.py" from the command line.
+You will see the percentage accuracy of the test run in the line under "Summary" (for WRITE_TEST = False)

 You may need to install some nltk libraries if you have not done so.
 Open a python shell, type: import nltk